amercader/ckanext-embeddings/README.md

 ```

-and then in the ini file:
+And then in the ini file you can choose the Solr field used to when indexing/querying:

 ```ini
 ckanext.embeddings.solr_vector_field_name = vector